The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Conclusions

 \section{Conclusions}

-The role of viscosity in turbulent radiative mixing layers is key for understanding the suppression of hydrodynamical instabilities and its effect on multiphase gas evolution in astrophysical environments.
+The role of viscosity in TRMLs is key for understanding the suppression of hydrodynamical instabilities and its effect on multiphase gas evolution in astrophysical environments.
 In this work, we investigated the impact of viscosity on the KHI and its implications for mixing and cooling processes.
-Using numerical simulations, we systematically varied viscosity, overdensity, and Mach number to study the transition from turbulent to laminar regimes and characterized the interplay between viscosity and radiative cooling.

-Our key findings can be summarized as follows: \begin{itemize} \item We confirm previous results \citep[e.g.][]{Roediger_2013, Marin-Gilabert_2022} that in adiabatic setups, the KHI is suppressed when the dynamical viscosity exceeds a critical threshold.
-We derived an analytical solution based on the comparison between the viscous time scale and the instability growth time, and confirmed numerically that the critical viscosity depends linearly on overdensity.
+Using numerical simulations, we systematically varied viscosity, overdensity, and Mach numbers to study the transition from turbulent to laminar regimes and characterized the interplay between viscosity and radiative cooling.
+Our key findings can be summarized as follows: \begin{itemize} \item We confirm previous results \citep[e.g.,][]{Roediger_2013, Marin-Gilabert_2022} stating that in adiabatic setups, the KHI is suppressed when the dynamical viscosity exceeds a critical threshold.
+We derived an analytical solution based on the comparison between the viscous timescale and the instability growth time.
+We numerically confirmed that the critical viscosity depends linearly on overdensity.

 \item At high Mach numbers in compressive-adiabatic setups, the KHI transitions from a viscosity-dominated suppression to a compressibility-induced stabilization.
-We verified numerically that the instability is fully suppressed above a critical Mach number, in agreement with previous analytical work \citep{Mandelker_2016}.
+We verified numerically that the instability is fully suppressed above a critical Mach number, in agreement with a previous analytical work \citep{Mandelker_2016}.

 \item In a multiphase system, viscosity alters the turbulent cascade, modifying the mixing layer properties.
 In the weak cooling regime, viscosity suppresses turbulence, transitioning the mixing layer into a laminar state dominated by diffusion rather than convection (leading to an altered $u'-Q$ relation).
-Nevertheless, because here cooling is the bottleneck, the overall luminosity is unchanged.
+Nevertheless, because cooling is the bottleneck in such a case, the overall luminosity remains unchanged.